isomerpages/ura-mbsc2020/_FAQ/1-Programmes.md

 #### 4. Will there be an actual countdown to midnight?

 Yes, there will be a countdown to 2020.
-At the stroke of midnight, there will be a grand finale fireworks display to usher in the New Year so don't leave your seats just yet!
+At the stroke of midnight, there will be a grand finale fireworks display to usher in the New Year so don't leave your seats just yet